iuriimattos/Jesus-is-the-Christ/README.md

 Be sure to read the bible!

 Matthew 4:4 - Jesus answered, "It is written: 'Man shall not live on bread alone, but on every word that comes from the mouth of God.' ""

----
-## STEP 5

-There is no reincarnation!

-Hebrews 9:27 - Just as people are destined to die once, and after that to face judgment,

----
-DEFAULT

-Romans 12 9-21, Talk about the qualities (character) that GOD recommends - https://www.bibliaonline.com.br/niv/rm/12/9-21